Mid-year stats

 What do these stats show?

-Our statistics are a measure of volume rather than unique users, the available data indicates that most people are referred to a food bank in the Trussell community once a year.
+Our statistics are a measure of volume rather than unique users.
 The data is collected using an online system into which food banks enter data from each food bank voucher, and the number of emergency food supplies is recorded.

 For example, if a family of three were referred to a food bank twice in one year, this would count as six supplies on the system because it would reflect six instances of a supply going to someone in the household.
 However, if a family of three were only referred to a food bank once, this would count as three supplies.